SPECIAL REGULATIONS FOR THE HONOUR SCHOOL OF HUMAN SCIENCES

 - (ii) a letter of approval from his or her tutor and the name(s) of the advisor(s) who will supervise the dissertation.

 - (c) Length and format No dissertation shall be less than 5,000 words nor exceed 10,000 words; no person or body shall have authority to permit any excess.
 Candidates may include appendices which will not count towards the word limit.
 However the examiners are not bound to read the appendices and they shall not be taken into consideration when marking the dissertation.
 There shall be a select bibliography or a list of sources; this shall not be included in the word count.
+Each dissertation shall be prefaced by an abstract of not more than 350 words which shall not be included in the overall word count.
 All dissertations must be typed on A4 paper and be held firmly in a cover.
 Two copies of the dissertation shall be submitted to the examiners.

 - (e) Resubmission of dissertation Dissertations previously submitted for the Honour School of Human Sciences may be resubmitted.
 No dissertation will be accepted if it has already been submitted, wholly or substantially, for another Honour School or degree of this University, or for a degree of any other institution.

 - (a) Subject In the dissertation the candidate will be required to focus on material from within the Honour School, and must show knowledge of more than one of the basic approaches to the study of Human Sciences.
 The subject may, but need not, overlap any subject on which the candidate offers papers.
 Candidates are warned that they should avoid repetition in papers of material used in their dissertation and that substantial repetition may be penalised.
-Every candidate shall deliver for approval to the Chairman of the Human Sciences Teaching Committee c/o the Examination Schools the title he or she proposes together with:
+Every candidate shall deliver for approval to the Chair of the Human Sciences Teaching Committee c/o the Academic Administrator, Institute of Human Sciences, The Pauling Centre, 58a Banbury Road, the title he or she proposes together with: